epam/osci-working-group/README.md

 ## How To Get Involved

-You can start by joining and introducing yourself on the [OSCI mailing list](OSCI@epam.com) explaining your interest.
+Contact us and introduce yourself at OSCI@epam.com explaining your interest.
 Further, we will invite you to join us on our monthly video conferences.

 Read [the agenda and meeting notes](https://github.com/anausa4eva/community/tree/main/Monthly%20Meetings) to learn what the previous meetings were about and find out more about the upcoming events.

 ## Community Meetings